-To claim this deduction, your situation must meet these requirements:
+To claim this deduction, your situation must meet all the following requirements:

-- They must be for an unlawful discrimination claim.
+- The lawsuit is for an unlawful discrimination claim.

-- Your claim must fall under provisions of federal, state or local laws listed in the Internal Revenue Code, or be a claim against the U.S. government, or fall under the Social Security Act.
+- Your claim must fall under provisions of federal, state or local laws listed in the Internal Revenue Code section 62(e), be a claim against the U.S. government or fall under Section 1862(b)(3)(A) of the Social Security Act.

-- Additionally, your deduction can’t exceed the amount of any judgment or settlement you received, which must be included as income in your federal income tax return for the tax year.
-To claim the deduction, include the amount in line 36 on Form 1040.
+- Your deduction can’t exceed the amount of any judgment or settlement you received, and included as income in your federal income tax return for the tax year.